Implementation guide

 1.5 Business owners and business units must be responsible for ensuring that information and records management is integrated into business processes, systems and services

-Those owners must be aware that information and records management requirements are needed when they move to a new service environment, develop new business processes, systems or services, or improve on existing business processes, systems or services.
+Those owners must be aware that information and records management requirements are needed when your organisation:

-Responsibilities for business owners must be identified and assigned in policies and within performance plans.
+These responsibilities must be identified and assigned in policies and within performance plans.

 Key guidance